philippgs/uibk_hpc_21/proseminar/03/readme.md

 - Measure the speedup and efficiency of all three stencil codes for varying problem and machine sizes/mappings.
 Consider using strong scalability, weak scalability, or both.
 Justify your choice.
 - Illustrate the data in appropriate figures and discuss them.
 What can you observe?
 - Measure and illustrate at least one domain-specific and one domain-inspecific performance metric.
 What can you observe?
+- Insert the (absolute) scalability for 64 cores for a problem size of your choice into the comparison spreadsheet: https://docs.google.com/spreadsheets/d/1p7EgZQW9D34pnLUofnEyMDOUJVF_FSFU_jB9eEECeqk/edit?usp=sharing